mikeblackett/xarray-jsonschema/docs/source/user-guide/data_array_schema.rst

-from enum import StrEnumDataArray Schemas
+DataArray Schemas
 =================

 The :py:class:`~.DataArraySchema` object enables the specification of schema that describe :py:class:`xarray.DataArray` objects.
-It accepts a set of optional components that correspond to the key properties of the :py:class:`~.DataArray`
+The :py:class:`~.DataArraySchema` object consists of a set of optional schema components that prescribe the key properties of :py:class:`xarray.DataArray` objects.

-model:
+Currently, the following components are available:

 - ``attrs``: an :py:class:`~.AttrsSchema` object describing the array's attributes;
 - ``chunks``: a :py:class:`~.ChunksSchema` object describing the array's chunking;